Skip to main content

 • Over-the-counter pain relievers such as ibuprofen (Motrin, Advil), naproxen (Aleve), or acetaminophen (Tylenol).

-• Ice or heat.
+• Ice pad or heat pad.
 One is not better than the other, but ice is good for reducing pain and swelling and heat is good for loosening tight muscles and joints.

 • Resting the arm or avoiding activities or motions that cause pain can help relieve discomfort.